axoflow/axosyslog-docs/content/docs/configure-destination/splunk/_index.md

 `index()`, `source()`, `host()`, and `time()` accept templates, and declare the respective field of each log message based on the set template.

-`default-index()`, `default-source()`, and `default-sourcetype()` accept literal strings, and are used as fallback values if a log message does not set these fields.
+`default-index()`, `default-source()`, and `default-sourcetype()` accept literal strings, and are used as fallback values if a log message doesn't set these fields.
 These values are passed to the URL as query parameters, so they don't inflate the body of the HTTP request for each message in the batch, which saves bandwidth.

 `fields()` accepts template, which is passed as additional indexing metadata to Splunk.